IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 # Client-Side Identity JavaScript SDK

 Use this SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
-The following sections describe the [SDK workflow](#workflow-overview), provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).
+The following sections describe the high-level [workflow](#workflow-overview) for establishing UID2 identity, provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).
 For intended web integration scenarios, see [Publisher Integration Guide (Standard)](../guides/publisher-client-side.md).

 >NOTE: Within this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.